Juno1121/MBTA-Web-App-Project/instructions.md

 ### 1. Getting Started

-Use this template repository to create **a new public repository**, keeping the default name from the template.
+Fork this template repository to create **a new public repository**, keeping the default name from the template.
 If working in a team, add the other member as a **collaborator** on GitHub and follow [GitHub collaboration best practices](https://github.com/firstcontributions/first-contributions/blob/main/gui-tool-tutorials/github-desktop-tutorial.md).
-Once the new repository is created, clone it (the version under your GitHub profile) to your computer.
+Once the repository is forked, clone your fork (the version under your GitHub profile) to your computer.

 ### 2. Project Writeup and Reflection